Sun-Yuman/forest-vitality-carbon-decline/README(CODE).md

 Package: numpy 1.26.4, pandas 2.2.2, matplotlib 3.8.4, seaborn 0.13.2, sklearn 1.4.2, Statsmodels: 0.14.2

 """""""""""""""""""""""""""""""""""
-This script performs several tasks related to the analysis of defoliation , net change,  and carbon sink data.
+This script performs several tasks related to the analysis of defoliation, net change, and Net CO2 emissions data.

-1.It starts by loading and merging multiple CSV files, then processes and cleans the data.
-2.It calculates means and deviations from baselines, filters the data for specific years.
-3.The script also includes various plotting routines to visualize the relationships between defoliation, net change, and carbon sink data.
-4.It generates scatter plots, line plots, and bar plots with linear regression and confidence intervals, and applies polynomial fit for better visualization.
+The Carbon related data are available at https://unfccc.int/ghg-inventories-annex-i-parties/2023.
+For further inquiries, please contact the corresponding author.
+1.It computes annual averages and plots a dual-axis chart of net change (line) and CO₂ removals (bars).
+2.It performs linear regression on carbon emissions versus net change, displaying confidence and prediction intervals with regression statistics.
+3.It creates scatter plots with regression lines for different periods (1990–2021 and 2010–2021), including annotated regression details.
+4.It calculates 3-year moving averages, applies polynomial fitting with confidence intervals, and plots the trends for net change, CO₂ emissions, and defoliation on dual y-axes.
 """""""""""""""""""""""""""""""""""